 Getting high-quality sleep every night is vital.
 It is especially important during exam season.
 It might be tempting to stay up late cramming in last-minute revision.
 However, doing so could interfere with your sleep pattern.

-If you don’t get good sleep at night, this could result in you feeling sleepy the next day whilst you are studying.
+If you don’t get good sleep at night, this could result in you feeling sleepy the next day while you are studying.

 To maintain your sleep hygiene: